Technology

 San Francisco: Anthropic has added a new auto mode to Claude Code, its agentic coding tool, giving the AI the ability to decide which actions it can take independently, without waiting for developer approval.

-The feature builds on Claude Code’s existing dangerously-skip-permissions command, which previously handed all decision-making to the AI with no safety filter.
-Auto mode adds that filter on top, making autonomous operation more practical for real development environments.
+The feature builds on Claude Code’s existing dangerously-skip-permissions command.
+That command previously handed all decision-making to the AI with no filter.
+Auto mode adds a safety layer on top.
+It makes autonomous operations for real development environments more practical.

-The shift is meaningful.
-Until now, developers using agentic coding tools faced a binary choice: approve every action manually or let the model run unchecked.
-Auto mode introduces a third option, supervised autonomy, where the AI itself determines what requires human sign-off.
+Until now, developers using agentic coding tools faced a binary choice.
+They could approve every action manually or let the model run unchecked.
+Auto mode introduces a third option, supervised autonomy.
+The AI itself determines what requires human sign-off.

 Anthropic has not disclosed the specific criteria its safety layer uses to distinguish safe from risky actions.
 That detail will matter to enterprise developers before they adopt the feature at scale.